troyhacks/MoonLight/docs/develop/nodes.md

     * if the loop() function contains setXXX functions is used it is an **effect** node.
 It will contain for-loops iterating over each virtual ! light defined by layout and modifier nodes.
 The iteration will be on the x-axis for 1D effects, but also on the y- and z-axis for 2D and 3D effects. setRGB is the default function setting the RGB values of the light.
 If a light has more 'channels' (e.g. Moving heads) they also can be set.
 * Moving heads
     * **addLight** will show where the moving head will be on the stage.
 In general only an array of a few lights e.g. 4 moving heads in a row.
 A moving head effect will then iterate over 4 lights where each light might do something different (e.g. implement a wave of moving head movement)
     * You need to define **channelsPerLight** in the layout node setup() - (it is default 3 to support normal LEDs).
 Currently MoonLight only supports identical moving heads with the same channels.
-The first light starts at DMX 0 (+1), the second at DMX channelsPerLight (+1) the third on DMX 2*channelsPerLight (+1) and so on. (+1): DMX typically starts at address 1 while MoonLight internal starts with 0...
-WIP.
+The first light starts at DMX 0 (+1), the second at DMX channelsPerLight (+1) the third on DMX 2*channelsPerLight (+1) and so on. (+1): DMX typically starts at address 1 while MoonLight internal starts with 0... 🚧.
 We are working on a solution to support different lights e.g a mix of 15 channel lights and 32 channel lights etc. You could set channelsPerLight to a higher number as the real lights channels, e.g. 32 so each lights DMX address starts at a multiple of 32.
     * **Layout**: The layout node also defines which functionality / channels the light support by defining **offsets**.
 Currently the following offsets are supported: offsetRGB, offsetWhite, offsetBrightness, offsetPan, offsetTilt, offsetZoom, offsetRotate, offsetGobo, offsetRGB1, offsetRGB2, offsetRGB3, offsetBrightness2 and need to be set in the setup() function.
     * The distinction between physical and virtual layer for moving heads is not useful if you have only 2-4 moving heads.
 However this is a standard MoonLight feature.
 It might become useful if you have like 8 (identical) moving heads, 4 left and 4 right of the stage, then you can add a mirror modifier and the virtual layer will only control 4 lights, which then will be mapped to 8 physical lights.
 In theory you can also have a cube of like 512 moving heads and then exotic modifiers like pinwheel could be used to really go crazy.
 Let us know when you have one of these setups 🚨
     * Moving heads will be controlled using the [ArtNed Node](https://moonmodules.org/MoonLight/moonlight/nodes/#art-net/). addPin is not needed for moving heads, although you might want to attach LEDs for a visual view of what is send to Art-Net.